kyratrades/testing/docs/navigation-structure.md

 NOTES
 : Beautiful HD capture of the Encores Summer Series.
 Ellen and Jake were perfection and this was the 2015 show that was not to be missed!
 The last 15 mins (customers coming in and song/scene finale don\'t feed the plants) are mostly blind shot, where a few times no action can be seen.
 Everything else is there and beautiful.
 A-

-#### Little Shop of Horrors - Japan Tour - October, 1987
+#### Little Shop of Horrors - Third Mexico City Revival - May 4, 2019
 {: .no_toc .d-inline-block }

-Pro-Shot
+MozartWasCrazy
-{: .label .label-green }
+{: .label .label-blue }

 FORMAT
-: VOB+smalls
+: MP4  `1080p` `11.30 GB`

 CAST
-: Bert Hilkes (Seymour), Marsha Waterbury (Audrey), David Kaiserman (Mushnik), David Jordan (Orin), Tyrone Aiken (Audrey II), Angel Jemmott (Crystal), Natalie Oliver (Ronnette), Sharon Lorraine-Young (Chiffon)
+: Daniela Pasquel (Seymour), Eduardo Garduño Corte (Audrey), Sergio Arturo Rodriguez Valencia (Mushnik), Andres Peña Loyo (Audrey II), Barbara Lorena Rivera Vilches (Crystal), Andrea Viruega Gunther (Ronnette), Daniela Losana Ocampo (Chiffon)

 NOTES
-: Clear, slightly faint picture.
-Broadcast on Japanese TV.
-Often misidentified as the original Off-Broadway production, this production toured Japan and was directed by Victor Valentine.
+: Third Revival Of Little Shop Of Horrors in Mexico City, Limited Run!

-#### Little Shop of Horrors - Off-Broadway - June, 1984
+#### Little Shop of Horrors - Cape Playhouse - July, 2019 (Highlights)
+{: .no_toc .d-inline-block }

 FORMAT
-: VOB+smalls
+: MP4 `1080p` `13 files` `580.1 MB`

 CAST
-: Brad Moranz (Seymour), Marsha Skaggs (Audrey), Fyvush Finkel (Mushnik), Robert Frisch (Orin), Ron Taylor (Audrey II), Jennifer Leigh Warren (Crystal), Sheila Kay Davis (Ronnette), Lelani Jones (Chiffon), Lynn Hippen (Derelict)
+: Andrew Keenan-Bolger (Seymour), Lauren Zakrin (Audrey), Stephen Berger (Mushnik), Miles Jacoby (Orin), Rema Webb (Audrey II), Nia Marché (Crystal), Talitha Farrow (Ronnette)

 NOTES
-: Fyvush Finkel served as the understudy for Mr. Mushnik in the original cast, while Brad Moraz served as the understudy for Seymour, Audrey II, and Orin/Everyone Else.
-Marsha Waterbury (under her maiden name Marsha Skaggs) would go on to play Audrey in a few regional productions of Little Shop, as well as an English-language production that toured Japan between 1986 and 1987.
-Sometimes circulated as a YouTube rip of the original VOB files watermarked from \"The Little Shop Archive.\"

-#### Little Shop of Horrors - Off-Broadway Revival - January 24, 2020 (Highlights)

-FORMAT
-: MP4 (HD)

-CAST
-: Gideon Glick (Seymour), Tammy Blanchard (Audrey), Tom Alan Robbins (Mushnik), Christian Borle (Orin), Kingsley Leggs (Audrey II), Salome Smith (Crystal), Ari Groover (Ronnette), Joy Woods (Chiffon)

-NOTES
-: Highlights include from \"Dentist!\" to \"Mushnik and Son\" and from \"Suddenly Seymour\" to \"Suppertime\"
+: Highlights running around 40 minutes long, only known video from this production.
+1080p/720p YouTube rips.
+Clips include: Little Shop of Horrors, Skid Row (Downtown), Da-Doo, Grow for Me, Ya Never Know, Somewhere That\'s Green x2, Dentist!, Now (It\'s Just the Gas), Suddenly, Seymour, Sominex/Suppertime (Reprise) through Somewhere That\'s Green (Reprise), and Don\'t Feed the Plants, filmed at multiple performances due to overlapping songs that were filmed from different angles.

 #### Little Shop of Horrors - Pasadena Playhouse - October 13, 2019
+{: .no_toc .d-inline-block }

 FORMAT
-: MOV \| 1080p \| 743.7 MB
+: MOV `1080p` `743.7 MB`

 COMMENTS
 : Original format